I’m on my 12th Round of 12WBT and as I said in my first blog post, what I’ve learnt in my 11 previous Rounds is that you get out what you put in!

 Basically the idea is to write something you’re grateful for onto a little piece of paper, fold it up and put it into the jar – every day.
 So, aside from actively being more positive, at the end of the year you can read through all of your grateful moments.

-I went out to buy my jar at the start of 2015.
+I went out to buy my jar at the start of the year.
 By the end of February, my jar looked like this: empty.

-I had two options: I could let it go and end up with nothing in the jar, or if I started now, by the end of 2015 I’d have nearly 10 months of lovely grateful moments to read through.
+I had two options: I could let it go and end up with nothing in the jar, or if I started now, by the end of the year I’d have nearly 10 months of lovely grateful moments to read through.

 So, to get me going, I sat down and wrote out a few things that I could remember being grateful for so far this year.
 And just something as simple as being able to see a few pieces of paper in the jar has helped me feel accomplished and that I’m finally in the swing of using it.